andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 it.
 I should be nervous but for reasons I can't explain I'm not.
 Chalk it up to preparation.

+Do I feel brave?
+No
+Do I feel proud?
+Absolutely

 Order of appearance:
 Alexandra